masoud-najafi/xcompile/README.md

 ```

-# Cross-compiling using WSL installation
+# WSL
+## Install first Ubuntu  or any other Linux on Windows

 in powersell:
 ```bash